-The Allen School offers cloud-based services for department email, calendaring, communication and collaboration tools - powered by both Microsoft Office365 and Google Apps Education Edition.
+The Allen School offers cloud-based services for school email, calendaring, communication and collaboration tools - powered by both Microsoft Office 365 and Google Workspace Education Edition.

-You likely use consumer versions of these popular tools (Outlook.com/Office365 or Gmail/Google Docs).
-We offer a version of these services that is linked to your CSE identity, and with the key difference being that the UW has entered into contracts with each of these companies to securely provide these tools for use with your UW email and documents.
+You likely use consumer versions of these popular tools (Outlook.com/O365 or Gmail/Google Apps).
+We offer a version of these services that is linked to your CSE identity, and with the key difference being that the UW has entered into contracts with each of these companies to securely provide these tools for use with your UW and CSE email and documents.